The Forestry Foundation – Sustainable forestry in action

-The Irish Natural Forestry Foundation was founded in 2002.
+The Irish Natural Forestry Foundation was founded by Ian Wright in 2002.
 Forest policy in Ireland was promoting unsustainable practices.
 An aggressive afforestation programme set a target of covering 17% of the country in trees by 2035.
 The policy for how this was to achieved was set out in a government document called Growing for the Future (1996).
 The focus on planting large monocultures of non–native sitka spruce designed for clearfell has led to a range of environmental and social failing of the forest policy in Ireland.
 The role of INFF, when founded, was to campaign for a robust, inclusive sustainable forestry programme.
 We campaign for mixed species broadleaf forests, cognisant of the need for a commercial return, while protecting biodiversity.

-The organisation has grown in the ten years since 2002, and under the direction of new CEO, Cillian Lohan (who was appointed in 2010), INFF established itself as a one of Ireland’s most active and influential NGO’s.
+The organisation has grown in the years since 2002, and under the direction of new CEO, Cillian Lohan (who was appointed in 2010), INFF established itself as a one of Ireland’s most active and influential NGO’s.

 “When I came in here, INFF had been doing tremendous work.
 The staff had developed a thriving education program at the headquarters on Manch Estate.
 I was impressed with the estate itself, 320 acres of mixed habitats but primarily woodland.
 Research plots for national trials had been established, and woodland walkways were maintained throughout the site.
 There was a membership program and some support from the local community.